5.9. Building FIP images with support for Trusted Board Boot

 By default, this will use the Chain of Trust described in the TBBR-client document.
 To select a different one, use the

-In the case of Arm platforms, the location of the ROTPK hash must also be specified at build time.
+In the case of Arm platforms, the location of the ROTPK must also be specified at build time.
 The following locations are currently supported (see

 ARM_ROTPK_LOCATION=regs: the ROTPK hash is obtained from the Trusted root-key storage registers present in the platform.
 On Juno, these registers are read-only.
 On FVP Base and Cortex models, the registers are also read-only, but the value can be specified using the command line option